 IMPORTANT: You should ensure that the data source server that you add is able to communicate with the authorized requestor.
-The data source server should be able to communicate through TCP/ IP.
-The IP address or host name of the data source server must be accessible through firewalls,

-NATs, etc. You can use the ping command to ensure that there is communication from both ways.
+The data source server should be able to communicate through TCP/IP.
+The IP address or host name of the data source server must be accessible through firewalls, NATs, etc. You can use the ping command to ensure that there is communication from both ways.
 If there is a communication failure between the servers, an error is displayed in the extended status page.
-For more information, see "Managing the Data Federation Search Results" on page 204.
+For more information, see "Managing the Data Federation Search Results" on page 227.

-- 1 If you are continuing from "Enabling Data Federation" on page 200, skip to Step 5; otherwise, continue to Step 2. - 2 Log in to the Sentinel Main interface as an administrator. - 3 Click Integration in the toolbar, then click Sentinel. - 4 Select Local server and other data sources in the Data Sources section. - 5 Click the Add a data source link. - 6 Specify the following information:
+- 1 If you are continuing from "Enabling Data Federation" on page 224, skip to Step 3; otherwise, continue to Step 2. - 2 From Sentinel Main, click Integration > Sentinel.

+- 3 Select Local server and other data sources in the Data Sources section.

+- 4 Click the Add a data source link.

+- 5 Specify the following information: